AkshayIthape1111/Workshop_Labs/Session1/basic_commands.md

 3. Vi is the most popular editor and next most popular editor is gedit.
 4. Do you know there is a book on VI editor from orally which is of 600+ pages.
 5. Some other editors which will do the work of editing files are neno, pico, gedit, emacs, joe, nedit, ed etc.

-<br/>Learning vi editor and remembering them is a very a easy task if you learn it in a systematic way.
+Learning vi editor and remembering them is a very a easy task if you learn it in a systematic way.
 * Modes of VI
 * Navigational commands
 * Editing commands.